Russian intelligence ship spotted 30 miles off the coast of Connecticut

 Although the Russian vessel hasn't broken any international laws with its presence, several Connecticut lawmakers have expressed concern over its proximity in light of the 2016 election hacks and outstanding questions surrounding Trump's former national security adviser's communications with Russia.

-Democratic Rep. Joe Courtney, who serves on the Armed Services Committee and is the ranking member of the Seapower and Projection Forces Subcommittee, called it an "unacceptable, aggressive action."
+Rep. Joe Courtney, D-Connecticut, who serves on the Armed Services Committee and is the ranking member of the Seapower and Projection Forces Subcommittee, called it an "unacceptable, aggressive action."

 "A Russian spy ship patrolling 30 miles from the Groton SUBASE underscores that the threats posed by a resurgent Russia are real," Courtney said in a press release.

-On Wednesday, Democratic Sen. Chris Murphy tweeted that Russia "is acting like it has a permission slip to expand influence" and "test limits" by placing a ship so close to the United States.
+On Wednesday, Sen. Chris Murphy, D-Connecticut, tweeted that Russia "is acting like it has a permission slip to expand influence" and "test limits" by placing a ship so close to the United States.

-"While this is not wholly unprecedented, it's part of a series of aggressive actions by Russia that threaten U.S. national security and the security of our allies," Murphy, the ranking member of the U.S. Senate Foreign Relations Subcommittee on Europe and Regional Security Cooperation, said in a statement.
+"While this is not wholly unprecedented, it's part of a series of aggressive actions by Russia that threaten U.S. national security and the security of our allies," Murphy, the ranking Democrat on the Foreign Relations Subcommittee on Europe and Regional Security Cooperation, said in a statement.

-Republican members of the Senate Committee on Homeland Security and Governmental Affairs, which has primary oversight of the Department of Homeland Security, did not immediately respond to a requests for comment.
-Sen. Rand Paul, who is on the committee, declined to comment.
+Republican members of the Homeland Security and Governmental Affairs Committee, which has primary oversight of the Homeland Security Department, did not immediately respond to a requests for comment.
+Sen. Rand Paul, R-Kentucky, who is on the committee, declined to comment.

 Related: Michael Flynn: A Timeline of His Rise and Fall and the Russia Call